shrikeac/gettingCleaningDataProj/README.md

 __result.txt__
 * output - the file result of the output by running the command on the returned result variable mentioned above:
 	* write.table(result,'result.txt', row.names = FALSE)
-	* this output deliberately includes all column names with the words that include mean or std cahracters
+	* this output deliberately includes all column names with the words that include mean or std characters
 	* sorted by activity id in ascending order, but activity id column has been deleted so only activity names are visible

 __UCIHARDataset__